nkhakwan/week11HairSaloonReviewProjectWithImprovements/README.md

 1. Clone this repository from GitHub.
 2. Open the downloaded directory in a text editor of your choice.
-3. To install the REPL dotnet script, run dotnet tool install -g dotnet-script in your terminal.
-4. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
+3. Run the program with the commands dotnet restore, dotnet build, and dotnet run.
-5. CREATE DATABASE `nauman_khakwani`
+4. CREATE DATABASE `nauman_khakwani`
-6. Tables: They are included in separate nauman_khakwani.sql file too, present in the root of the directory
-7.
+5.
 CREATE TABLE `clients` (
   `ClientId` int NOT NULL AUTO_INCREMENT,
   `Name` varchar(255) DEFAULT NULL,